sedol1339/files/abstracts.md

 Sander, M. E., Ablin, P., Blondel, M., & Peyré, G. (2021).
 Momentum Residual Neural Networks. arXiv, 2102.07870.
 Retrieved from https://arxiv.org/abs/2102.07870v3

-Schlag, I., Irie, K., & Schmidhuber, J. (2021).
+#attention Schlag, I., Irie, K., & Schmidhuber, J. (2021).
 Linear Transformers Are Secretly Fast Weight Programmers. arXiv, 2102.11174.
 Retrieved from https://arxiv.org/abs/2102.11174v3

+    - We show the equivalence of (recently proposed) linearised selfattention mechanisms and the Fast Weight Controllers or Fast Weight Programmers (FWPs) from the ’90s
+    - This view allows us to derive a limitation of the memory capacity of linear Transformers and similar models
+    - When the sequence length exceeds storage capacity, the model may end up in an overcapacity regime
+    - We introduce an improved programming instruction akin to the famous error-correcting delta-rule
+    - We demonstrate the benefits of the proposed methods on real datasets for NMT and language modeling

 Schneider, F., Dangel, F., & Hennig, P. (2021).
 Cockpit: A Practical Debugging Tool for the Training of Deep Neural Networks. arXiv, 2102.06604.
 Retrieved from https://arxiv.org/abs/2102.06604v2